Category: acne-prone skincare

 Non-Comedogenic Rating

-This is the most important factor.
+This is the most important factor when shopping for a sunscreen for acne-prone skin.
 “Non-comedogenic” means the formula has been tested and proven NOT to clog pores.
 Look for this label on the packaging, as this is a must if you are prone to acne.

 Oil-Free Formula

 Acne thrives in oily environments.
 Sunscreens with heavy oils (like coconut oil) or creamy textures can trap bacteria and sebum on your skin.
-Choose oil-free or gel-based formulas instead.
+Choose oil-free or gel-based formulas when shopping for a sunscreen for acne-prone skin.

 Matte or Semi-Matte Finish